DanielMcNeil/interactive-form-v1/README.md

 # Interactive Form V1
-Full stack javascript techdegree project 3
+Full stack JavaScript Techdegree project 3

 JavaScript validated with JSHint

 HTML and CSS validated with W3C validator

-Checked for cross browser comptability with Firefox, Chrome, Edge, and IE 11
+Checked for cross browser compatibility with Firefox, Chrome, Edge, and IE 11

 **Note:**
 After reading the article about email validation with regular expressions I decided to use the HTML 5 default (type="email" on the input)